Joan Fleming (poet): Biography

 Colorado, before finally settling in Auckland, New Zealand.
 Her mother is a physician and her father a mining engineer.
 She studied creative writing at the International Institute of Modern Letters at Victoria University, where she won the Biggs Poetry Prize in 2007.
 She graduated from the University of Otago with a Master of Arts with a thesis on the iterative poetry of Anne Carson.
 She holds a PhD in ethnopoetics from Monash University, Melbourne, a city in which she now lives.

 Fleming's grandparents were stationed as Baptist missionaries in the town of Yuendumu, in the Northern Territory of Australia.
-The family retained multiple indentured Warlpiri staff members alongside nannies to assist in the raising of children and outsourcing of household labour.
 As a result, Fleming has an ongoing interest in Warlpiri culture, with much of her poetry and non-fiction work self-described as focusing on cultural misunderstandings, the limits of language, and the continuing effects of colonialism.
 More recent work also explores such themes as eco-feminism and ecological collapse.

 She has published a number of collections of poetry, as well as writing and co-editing works of literary criticism, essays, short stories and book reviews for publications in Australia, New Zealand and overseas.